 New home ground

 In 2015, it was time for the Bursa side to bid farewell to their historic Atatürk home, and move into their brand new Timsah Arena.
+Its imposing construction with plus 43,000 seats made it to the third largest in the league.
 “Timsah” is Turkish for “crocodile”, which is one of the team's two nicknames (“The Green Crocodiles”).

 No player has worn Bursaspor's jersey more times that defender Turhan Şen, and no one has scored more goals for them than Okan Yılmaz.
 The year they won the Championship though, it was Argentine Pablo Batalla and local guy Ozan İpek who were possibly more influential than the rest, leading Bursaspor in scoring, finishing the season with eight goals each.

 What's little known is that Turkish football icon Hakan Şükür spent two seasons at Bursaspor, from 1990 to 1992, and it was from them that Galatasaray signed him.

 Bursaspor's logo includes the name of the club, the founding year, a small Turkish flag, and interestingly, five stars in different colours.
 The team were founded in 1963 after the merger of five clubs that preexisted in the city, and the five stars are coloured exactly after the colours of those five clubs that came together to form one strong team in Bursa.

 Bursaspor Kulübü timeline

 1963 The club is established.